DarkAssassin23/IP_Validation/README.md

 ```bash
 python ip_Validation.py
 ```
-if python version 3 is not your default version of then use
+If python version 3 is not your default version of then use
 ```bash
 python3 ip_Validation.py
 ```